pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 Aisha flourished.
 History became a vibrant tapestry woven with the threads of human experience.
 Euclid helped her unearth hidden connections, predict potential outcomes of events, and even compose an award-winning historical fiction piece with an uncanny level of historical accuracy.
 Years later, Aisha stood before a captivated audience, not as a product of rote learning, but as a testament to the power of AI-empowered education.
 "Project Euclid," she proclaimed, "ushered in an era where the collective wisdom of humanity became a tool to unlock the potential within every mind."

+## TLDR
+Synthetic intelligence that is affordable to all means personal tutors for everyone on the planet

 ## The Emergent Body

 The accident left David staring at the mangled remains of his arm, a constant reminder of human vulnerability.
 The prospect of clunky prosthetics filled him with dread.
 They were a constant symbol of loss, a poor substitute for the fluidity and dexterity he'd once taken for granted.